jd-coderepos/invasion-biology-IE/data/README.md

 | **Average Length**           | 235.47                   | 7,667.09                  |

-##### Abstract Length Statistics (for entries with abstract):
-- **Min Abstract Length**: 10 tokens
-- **Max Abstract Length**: 1,608 tokens
-- **Average Abstract Length**: 235.47 tokens

-##### Full-text Length Statistics (for entries with both abstract and full-text):
-- **Min Full-text Length**: 28 tokens
-- **Max Full-text Length**: 123,958 tokens
-- **Average Full-text Length**: 7,667.09 tokens

-#### Data Visualization 🔬📈
+### Data Visualization 🔬📈

 For the 12,600 publications retrieved from ASK (i.e., those with at least an abstract), we visualize the number of publications per year and per publisher.
-The blue line represents publications with abstracts, and the green line represents those with full-text available.

-To compute the data, we will need to map on DOI between the ASK orkg data and the original crossref metadata file.
-The script [**data-plots/scripts/plot-ask-category-counts.py**]([../data-plots/scripts/plot-ask-category-counts.py]) let's you do this.
-Make sure you have downloaded the [ask_publications_tdm.csv](https://www.doi.org/10.5281/zenodo.13956882) file from Zenodo.
-Below are shown two example runs.
+To generate the data for plotting, map DOIs between ASK and the Crossref metadata file using the script [data-plots/scripts/plot-ask-category-counts.py]([../data-plots/scripts/plot-ask-category-counts.py]).
+Ensure you've downloaded the TDM Publications ASK output file from zenodo ([10.5281/zenodo.13956882](https://www.doi.org/10.5281/zenodo.13956882)).

 ```bash
 ..\invasion-biology-tdm-dataset\data-plots\scripts>python plot-ask-category-counts.py